-California American Water Compliance Plan: California American Water has implemented procedures and mechanisms to help ensure compliance with Rule VIII.D.
-California American Water regularly requests this information from appropriate affiliate representatives(s).
+California American Water Compliance: California American Water has implemented procedures and mechanisms to help ensure compliance with Rule VIII.D.
+California American Water regularly requests this information from appropriate affiliate representatives.

 Sotomayor Conclusion: During the examination, we inquired management and personnel about the process followed for notification of the creation of new affiliates.
 We obtained the filings sent to the Commission to notify them of the new affiliates.
-One late filing was discovered.
+No late filing was discovered.
 California American Water has strengthened its procedures to help ensure the timely reporting.
-California American Water provided the required notifications to the Commission for all new affiliates created during 2017 and 2018 except for the one discovered.
+California American Water provided the required notifications to the Commission for all new affiliates created during 2019 and 2020.
+No exception.